Winners and losers from the third Republican debate

 On domestic issues, he held his own in exchanges about the fentanyl crisis and other topics.

-Above all, DeSantis was not a bystander at this debate, as he was in previous clashes.
+Above all, DeSantis was not a bystander at this debate, as he was in previous ones.

 Donald Trump